kakachiUchiha/Transit-Route-Twin/README.md

   },
   ...
 ]

+---
-How It Works
+## How It Works
-Polling Service
+### Polling Service
-Sends periodic GET requests to the configured transit API:
+Sends periodic GET requests to the configured transit API: https://api.tfl.gov.uk/Line/{lineId}/Arrivals

-arduino
-Copier
-Modifier
-https://api.tfl.gov.uk/Line/{lineId}/Arrivals
 Parses and normalizes the JSON response.

-Real-Time Store
+### Real-Time Store
 Maintains an in-memory or Redis-based store of active predictions.
-Emits updates only when new data differs from previous state.
+Emits updates only when new data differs from the previous state.

-WebSocket Broadcaster
+### WebSocket Broadcaster
 Broadcasts relevant data to all subscribed WebSocket clients.
 Each client can subscribe to one or more lineIds.

-Frontend Renderer
+### Frontend Renderer
 Connects to the WebSocket server and dynamically renders:

 Map View: Buses shown as markers on a map.

 Timeline View: Horizontal timeline of upcoming arrivals.

+---
-Contributing
+## Contributing
 Contributions are welcome!

-Fork the repository
+1. Fork the repository

-Create your feature branch (git checkout -b feature/my-feature)
+2. Create your feature branch
+    git checkout -b feature/my-feature

-Commit your changes (git commit -am 'Add my feature')
+3. Commit your changes
+   git commit -am 'Add my feature'

-Push to the branch (git push origin feature/my-feature)
+4. Push to the branch
+   git push origin feature/my-feature

-Open a Pull Request
+5. Open a Pull Request

+---
-License
+### License
-MIT License © Your Name
+MIT License © SFAXI Mohamed Khalil